November 7, 2025

 Fasting-Mimicking Diet

-A fasting-mimicking diet (FMD) is slightly different than those listed above.
+A fasting-mimicking diet (FMD) is slightly different from those listed above.
 FMD involves a five-day periodic diet that causes the body to enter a fasting mode without complete abstinence from eating.

 FMD is usually a low-carbohydrate, low-protein, and low-calorie diet over 4-7 days.
 Professor Valter Longo is at the forefront of research into fasting-mimicking diets and their effect on disease processes and longevity.

-The results from a randomized clinical trial carried out by Professor Longo indicated that FMD reduces risk factors and markers associated with aging and disease, although larger studies are required to confirm the findings.
+The results from a randomised clinical trial carried out by Professor Longo indicated that FMD reduces risk factors and markers associated with ageing and disease, although larger studies are required to confirm the findings7.

 How Is Fasting Different From Calorie Restriction?

-The CALERIE trial has shown that prolonged moderate caloric restriction improves cardio-metabolic risk factors, such as high blood pressure and insulin sensitivity.
-Furthermore, the American Cancer Society has found that caloric restriction may reduce the risk of cancer (and explains the underlying molecular mechanisms involved).
+The CALERIE trial has shown that prolonged moderate caloric restriction improves cardio-metabolic risk factors, such as high blood pressure and insulin sensitivity9.
+Furthermore, researchers have found that caloric restriction may reduce the risk of cancer10.
 That said, calorie restriction is difficult to maintain, thus leading to a growing interest in fasting, particularly intermittent fasting.

 What Are the Benefits of Fasting?